 If your company offers a Flexible Spending Account (FSA) or a Health Savings Account (HSA), you may consider putting a bigger allowance in it prior to the birth of your child.
 Most FSAs and HSAs will cover deductibles and co-pays, as well as new medical expenses that can come with babies.
 Adding to an FSA or HSA lowers your taxable income but you should note that unspent FSA money is normally lost, so check your firm’s requirements and estimate your needs in advance.
 HSA plans allow funds to rollover, so be sure you plan accordingly.

 You may want to reevaluate your life insurance coverage or acquire a life insurance policy to have financial confidence that your child will be protected no matter what happens to you.
-You can choose from term life insurance, which will last for a specific number of years, or a whole life insurance policy, which is intended to last your lifetime as long as your payments are current and helps you to build a long-term cash-value asset.2,3
+You can choose from term life insurance, which will last for a specific number or years, or a whole life insurance policy, which is intended to last your lifetime as long as your payments are current and helps you to build a long-term cash-value asset.2,3